-For the qua rter ended For the six months ended Revenues September 30, 2020 September 30, 2019 September 30, 2020 September 30, 2019 Fixed-price and Maintenance 66% 56% 67% 56% Time and materials 34% 44% 33% 44% Total 100% 100% 100% 100% Refer note 36 for disaggregation of revenue by industry and geographical segment ts.
-Transaction price allocated to the remaining performance obligations Pautiaulaux 4 4 A 4
+For the qua For the six m For the six months ended

+Revenues September 30, 2020 September 30, 2019 September 30, 2020 September 30, 2019

+Fixed-price and Maintenance 66% 56% 67% 56%

+Time and materials 34% 44% 33% 44%

+Total 100% 100% 100% 100%

+Refer note 36 for disaggregation of revenue by industry and geographical segments.

+Transaction price allocated to the remaining performance obligations

-Farticulars As at As at
+Particulars As at As at

 September 30, 2020 March 31, 2020

 Within 1 year 26,708 24,519

 1-3 years 13,729 8,332

 More than 3 years 2,109 729

-The Group has applied practical expedient and has not disclosed information about remaining performance obligations in contra racts where the original cor tract duration is one

-The croup has applied practical expectent and has not disclosed mormation about remaining performance obligations in contracts where the original contract duration is one year or less or where the entity has the right to consideration that corresponds directly with the value of entity's performance completed to date.
+The Company has applied practical expedient and has not disclosed information about remaining performance obligations in contracts where the original contract duration is one year or less or where the entity has the right to consideration that corresponds directly with the value of entity's performance completed to date.
 The above revenue is subject to change in transaction price, if any.

-The Group has evaluated the impact of COVID - 19 resulting from (i) the possibility of constraints to render services which may require revision of estimations of costs to complete the contract because of additional efforts (ii) onerous obligations (iii) penalties relating to breaches of service level agreements and (iv) termination or deferment of contracts by customers.
-The Group has concluded that the impact of COVID - 19 is not material based on such evaluation.
-Due to the nature of the pandemic, the Group will continue to monitor developments to identify significant uncertainties relating to revenue in future periods.
+The Company has evaluated the impact of COVID - 19 resulting from (i) the possibility of constraints to render services which may require revision of estimations of costs to complete the contract because of additional efforts (ii) onerous obligations (iii) penalties relating to breaches of service level agreements and (iv) termination or deferment of contracts by customers.
+The Company has concluded that the impact of COVID - 19 is not material based on such evaluation.
+Due to the nature of the pandemic, the Company will continue to monitor developments to identify significant uncertainties relating to revenue in future periods.